What are the parts of speech in Spanish?

 Now that you know all eight parts of speech, let’s bring everything together visually.

-Why diagramming works for Spanish:
+Why it works for Spanish:

-• It shows you which words work together.
+• It shows you which words work together

-• It reveals sentence patterns instantly.
+• It reveals sentence patterns instantly

-• It helps you understand word order.
+• It helps you understand word order

-• It makes grammar feel like a puzzle instead of a rulebook.
+• It makes grammar feel like a puzzle instead of a rulebook

-La niña pequeña lee un libro interesante.
+La niña pequeña lee un libro interesante. – The little girl reads an interesting book.

 Simple Diagram: